|

 - The max. image circle of a lens is the area over which the lens will

 provide an acceptable performance.
-For standard applications only lenses
+For standard applications only

 application note).
 If the image circle is smaller than the imager